-The mission of the Center for Teaching Excellence is to identify specific educational training needs for the area educational community, develop programs to meet those needs and deliver those programs.
-Established as an outreach to educators in the community, the center serves as the single point of contact for area educators at Clarion University.
+The mission of the Center for Teaching Excellence is to identify specific educational training needs for the area educational community, develop programs to meet those needs and deliver appropriate programs.
+Established as an outreach to educators in the community, the Center serves as a single point of contact for area educators and Clarion University faculty.